Herbalism: Herbs and Herbal Medicine Remedies

 In some cases, herbal medicines offer an inexpensive and safe alternative to pharmaceuticals.
 In the U.S., which has just 4% of the world's population, 106,000 patients died from and 2.2 million were seriously injured by adverse effects of pharmaceuticals in 1994 (Journal of the American Medical Association).

 Many of the pharmaceuticals currently available to physicians have a long history of use as herbal remedies, including opium, aspirin, digitalis, and quinine.
 The World Health Organization (WHO) estimates that 80 percent of the world's population presently uses herbal medicine for some aspect of primary health care.
-However most herbalists concede that pharmaceuticals are more effective in emergency situations where time is of the essence.
+However, most herbalists concede that pharmaceuticals are more effective in emergencies where time is of the essence.

 Within the past decade, Americans have consumed ever-increasing amounts of traditional Chinese herbs and formulas.
 Some of these consumers are under the care and guidance of practitioners who have received specific training in the use of Chinese herbal preparations.
 Many, however, receive haphazard advice from both health practitioners and lay people who have had no experience or training.